 In addition to outdoor opportunities,Vermejo Park offers visitors a peaceful, undisturbed experience.
 The ranch accommodates 70 people in guest houses situated around the main lodge at headquarters.
 Costilla Lodge, located on the flanks of the Sangre de Cristo mountain range, accommodates up to 16 guests and offers a more remote experience.
 Vermejo also features a distinctive restaurant as well as a gift and tackle shop.

-For more information on Ted Turner Expeditions eco-tours at Vermejo Park Ranch, please visit www.tedturnerexpeditions.com or call 1.877.2TURNER.
+For more information on Ted Turner Reserves eco-tours at Vermejo ranch, please visit www.tedturnerreserves.com or call 1.877.2TURNER.